 What is a fresher resume?

-A fresher resume is a resume written by a recent college or high school graduate who lacks work experience.
+A fresher resume is a resume written by a recent university or secondary school graduate who lacks work experience.
 In short, it’s a resume for those who are new to the workforce.

 For freshers, the ideal resume format is a chronological resume.
-The chronological format gives hiring managers a clear overview of your educational background as well as your relevant experience by listing each position you held in the order you held it.
+The chronological format gives hiring managers a clear overview of your educational background as well as your relevant experience by listing each position starting with your most recently held position at the top.

 Follow this simple format when you write your fresher resume: